jmyers7/book/_build/html/_sources/chapters/10-optim.md

 \nabla J(\btheta) = H \btheta + \bb \quad \text{and} \quad  \nabla^2 J(\btheta) = H.
 $$

-Assuming that the decay rate is $\beta=0$, the update rule in the GD algorithm is given by
+Assuming that the decay rate is $\beta=0$, the update rule in the algorithm is given by

 $$
 \btheta_{t+1} = \btheta_t - \alpha(H\btheta_t + \bb).